Hilarie Burton Reflects on Pete Wentz's Inappropriate One Tree Hill Storyline - E! Online

 Awkward.

 One Tree Hill fans: Remember when Pete Wentz guest-starred as himself on three episodes of season three between 2005 and 2006?
-Well, as Hilarie Burton pointed out in a new interview, it wasn't so great a role.
+Well, as Hilarie Burton pointed out in a new interview, it didn't turn out to be so great a role.
 "Poor Pete.
 Pete really thought he was just coming on the show to play like, a cool dude," the actress, who famously played Peyton Sawyer from the pilot through to the sixth season, told People.
 "And the next thing you know, it looks like he's having an affair with a high school girl."

 "That is forever now on TV," she candidly added.
 "You don't get to takesie backsie that one."